 - Tracking is available: You and your customer can track the package as you normally would a typical UPS / FedEx shipment.

-- No residential surcharge: UPS and FedEx shipments delivered to a residence are subject to a surcharge of $2.90 and up, which is waived with SurePost and SmartPost.
-However, fuel surcharges (8.5% for UPS and 7.5% for FedEx) still apply with SurePost and SmartPost.
+- No residential surcharge: UPS and FedEx shipments delivered to a residence are subject to a surcharge of $2.90 and up, which is waived with SurePost and Ground Economy.
+However, fuel surcharges (8.5% for UPS and 7.5% for FedEx) still apply with SurePost and Ground Economy.

-You can find the rates for FedEx SmartPost here.
+You can find the rates for FedEx Ground Economy here.
 Hybrid services are available by contract only, so you’ll need to talk to your shipping carrier about these options.

 Even if you don’t do a lot of shipping, it may be worth it for you to look into shipping consolidators.
 These companies, like Asendia, Globegistics, and even services from larger carriers like UPS Mail Innovations, can offer better rates than what you get by using the “standard” services from carriers.
 These options can be a great way to get deeply discounted rates on postage without having to ship a large volume of packages yourself.
 There are many companies out there with their own strengths, weaknesses, and requirements, so this option may be a bit more time-intensive to attain savings versus the options listed above.
 However, if you do your due diligence in finding the right consolidator for your business, it can lead to fantastic savings.